 • Graded Exposure

-What is graded exposure?
-Graded exposure therapy is the act of setting up a hierarchy of steps from least-feared to most-feared stimuli.
-The use of graded exposure is helpful as one plans a course of action for treatment.
+• What is graded exposure?
+Graded exposure therapy sets up a hierarchy of steps from least-feared to most-feared stimuli.
+Using graded exposure is helpful as one plans a course of action for treatment.

 • Flooding

-Flooding psychology is based on the idea that managing difficult feelings and revisiting distressing thoughts is a method of healing.
-Flooding therapy involves revisiting these thoughts and emotions in session so that the therapist can help the client navigate strong feelings and explore coping strategies.
-Exposure therapy and flooding can feel like a risky technique, but the benefits are vast.
+• Flooding psychology is the idea that managing difficult feelings and revisiting distressing thoughts is a healing method.
+Flooding therapy involves revisiting these thoughts and emotions in session so that the therapist can help the patient navigate strong feelings and explore coping strategies.
+Exposure therapy and flooding can feel risky, but the benefits are vast.

 • Systematic Desensitization

-What is systematic desensitization?
-This important step in the process of exposure therapy is related to gradually improving one’s tolerance of distressing feelings.
+• What is systematic desensitization?
+This important step in exposure therapy is related to gradually improving one’s tolerance of distressing feelings.

 • Prolonged exposure (PE)

-What is prolonged exposure therapy?
+• What is prolonged exposure therapy?
 It is the gradual approach to exposure to feared stimuli, first by imaginal techniques and then in vivo exposure.
-Prolonged exposure therapy helps people work through fears in a systematic and gradual way.
-Prolonged exposure therapy for PTSD is a safe way to help clients cope with trauma and reduces the chance of retraumatization.
+Prolonged exposure therapy helps people work through fears systematically and gradually.
+Prolonged exposure therapy for PTSD is a safe way to help patients cope with trauma and reduces the chance of retraumatization.

 • Exposure and Response Prevention (ERP)

-Exposure therapy can be a useful treatment for a number of mental health conditions, including:
+Exposure therapy can be a useful treatment for many mental health conditions, including:

-• OCD: Imaginal exposure and OCD can help reduce OCD symptoms significantly.
-Exposure and response prevention for OCD is helpful in learning how to quell urges to behave in obsessive or compulsive ways when distressed.
+• OCD: Imaginal exposure and OCD can help reduce symptoms significantly.
+Exposure and response prevention for OCD helps learn how to end urges to behave in obsessive or compulsive ways when distressed.

-• PTSD: Exposure therapy for PTSD can seem like a distressing idea, but in reality, facing feared stimuli is often the key to healing from the trauma.
-The use of prolonged exposure therapy for PTSD is a gradual method for reducing distress connected with a traumatic event.
+• PTSD: Exposure therapy for PTSD can seem distressing, but facing feared stimuli is often the key to healing from the trauma.
+Prolonged exposure therapy for PTSD is a gradual method for reducing distress connected with a traumatic event.

 • Anxiety: Exposure therapy for anxiety is a practical method for improving one’s ability to sit with and build tolerance to distress.
-Exposure therapy for social anxiety can be a life-changing intervention in which the feared social situation is faced with careful planning.
-Gradual exposure therapy for social anxiety is used in situations in which it is necessary to work toward each step in a slowly, gradually increasing in intensity as tolerance is built.
+Exposure therapy for social anxiety can be life-changing because the feared social situation is faced with careful planning.
+Gradual exposure therapy for social anxiety is used in cases where it is necessary to work toward each step slowly, gradually increasing in intensity as tolerance is built.

 Effectiveness of Exposure Therapy

-Those beginning treatment may wonder how effective is exposure therapy.
+Those beginning treatment may wonder how effective exposure therapy is.
 The effectiveness of exposure therapy is clear; the treatment is an evidence-based treatment modality for several mental health conditions.
-Like with any other treatment modality, it is important that a provider and client work collaboratively and plan for the course of treatment for optimal success.
+Like with any other treatment modality, it is important that a provider and patient work collaboratively and plan for the course of treatment for optimal success.

 Benefits

-Exposure therapy effectiveness is based on the multiple benefits that it provides.
-When someone has successfully completed exposure therapy treatment, there are many positive outcomes, including:
+The effectiveness of exposure therapy is based on the multiple benefits that it provides.
+Completing exposure therapy treatment has many positive outcomes, including:

 • Reduced sensitivity to previously distressing situations